-Unless they have elected in writing not to be members, all Environment Agency employees are eligible for membership of the Local Government Pension Scheme (LGPS) (excluding Environment Agency Board Members and those employees who are eligible to join another pension scheme) providing they are under the age of 75.
-Membership of the fund also includes employees of Natural Resource Wales and SSCL who were employees of the Environment Agency immediately before the transfer of services to those bodies.
-As at 31 March 2018, total membership of the Fund is 25,762, which represents 10,624 active members, 8,460 deferred members and 6,678 current pensioners.
+Unless they have elected in writing not to be members, all Environment Agency employees are eligible for membership of the LGPS (excluding Environment Agency Board Members and those employees who are eligible to join another pension scheme) providing they are under the age of 75.
+Membership of the fund also includes employees of Natural Resources Wales and Shared Services Connected Limited who were employees of the Environment Agency immediately before the transfer of services to those bodies.